Reliance Retail bets big on new commerce for growth

-On the new commerce front – which the firm terms as digital and offline stores (kirana, electronic and chemist among others) – merchant base was up 3 times over last year, and in the fashion category.
-The company also continues to add more labels, even as it launched four own brands in the value segment.
+On the new commerce front — which the firm describes as digital and offline stores (kirana, electronic and chemist among others) – the merchant base was up three times over last year.
+The company also continues to add more labels, even as it launched four of its brands in the value segment.

 “This business growth has been strong.
-Now digital, including AJio, Reliance Digital.in, Trends and JioMart, which collectively are digital channels, comprises 19% of the core retailing revenues, versus 10-11% in the last financial year.
-This comes at a time when core retailing has been growing, tell us about the scale of the company,” Harsh Dole, vice president at IIFL said.
+Now digital, including AJio, Reliance Digital.in, Trends and JioMart, which collectively are digital channels, comprise 19% of the core retailing revenues, versus 10-11% in the last financial year.
+This comes at a time when core retailing has been growing, tell us about the scale of the company,” said Harsh Dole, vice-president at IIFL.

 “The efficiency of the supply chain is best leveraged when companies have omni-channels.
 This is because of the convenience that a customer gets, and leveraging mobile technology firms such as Reliance can get to customers 24X7,” Dole added.

-“Our efforts in scaling up digital commerce and new commerce businesses are on track, and we continue to make new highs quarter after quarter,” Jain added, but did not specify a time-frame for becoming one of Asia’s top retailers.
+“Our efforts in scaling up digital commerce and new commerce businesses are on track, and we continue to make new highs quarter after quarter,” Jain said but did not specify a time frame for becoming one of Asia’s top retailers.

-The company has been entering into partnerships and acquisitions, with it acquiring 89% stake in Purple Panda Fashions for 950 crore and investing in Abraham & Thakore Exports in lieu of a majority stake.
+The company has been entering into partnerships and acquisitions, with it buying an 89% stake in Purple Panda Fashions for Rs 950 crore and investing in Abraham & Thakore Exports instead of a majority stake.

 In FY22, Reliance Retail added about 2,566 stores, taking the total to 15,000.
-During the year, the company also expanded to about 8 million sq ft of operating space, the highest-ever, taking its total retail space to 42 million sq ft.
-The company also doubled warehousing space to 22.7 million sq ft from the start of the year.
-The company’s digital orders were up 2.5 times, merchant base up 3 times over the course of the year.
+During the year, the company also expanded to about 8 million sq ft of operating space, the highest ever, taking its total retail space to 42 million sq ft.
+Reliance Retail also doubled warehousing space to 22.7 million sq ft from the start of the year and its digital orders were up 2.5 times, merchant base rose three times over the year.

 Retail growth to sustain

-According to an estimate by ICICI Securities, the company’s growth is expected to sustain over the next 2-3 years.
-The brokerage firm expects revenue and EBITDA from the retail segment will continue to grow by 17% and 30% per annum over FY22-FY24.
+According to an estimate by ICICI Securities, the company’s growth is expected to sustain over the next two-three years.
+The brokerage firm expects revenue and Ebitda from the retail segment will continue to grow 17% and 30% per annum over FY22-FY24.

 Consummation of the Future Retail deal would have given Reliance Retail 24 million sq ft of offline retail space, with an estimated Rs 30,000 crore to Rs 32,000 crore of revenues, it said, adding the silver lining is the recent decision to take over the lease of 800 stores.